- British Columbia, Canada, Marriage Index, 1872-1935 -

 Vikki was predeceased; by her father Peter Kuschmin.
 She leaves to mourn: her mother Annemarie Kuschmin, her son Peter (Nicole), and granddaughter, Daylin Richardson.
 Sister Barbara and niece Alessandra, relatives in Germany and many special friends.

-Expressions of Sympathy to the Heart & Stroke Foundation of BC & Yukon.
+Expressions of Sympathy to the Heart & Stroke Foundation of B.C. & Yukon.

 Memorial Arrangements were entrusted to Bergeron Funeral Services, Dawson Creek, British Columbia.